mantidproject/mantid/docs/source/tutorials/mantid_basic_course/using_workbench/02_plotting_in_workbench.rst

 Matplotlib
 ==========

-Workbench uses the Python Package `Matplotlib` to build it's graphs instad of `Qt4` which was used in MantidPlot.
+Workbench uses the Python Package `Matplotlib` to build it's graphs instad of `Qwt` which was used in MantidPlot.
 As such the plot window itself looks somewhat different.
 Along with your plot you now have a taskbar with a number of options:

 1. Reset view/Pan and zoom with mouse/Zoom to rectangle.
 2. Toggle grid lines on and off.
 3. Export to file or Print figure.
 (Print not yet implemented)
 4. Configure plot options.
-5. Open fit browser tool
+5. Open fit browser tool.

 .. figure:: /images/workbench_plot_window.png
    :width: 700px